lokeshvelayudham/lokeshvelayudham/readme.md

 - 👨‍💻 All of my projects are available at [http://github.com/lokeshvelayudham](http://github.com/lokeshvelayudham)

-- 💬 Ask me about **Crypto, eth, solidity, python, Js, React, Node**
+- 💬 Ask me about **LLM, DeepLearning, FlashAttention, python, Js, React, Node**

 - 📫 How to reach me **lokeshvelayudham@gmail.com**